JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		}
 		```
 	6. <mark style="background: #BBFABBA6;">priority queue</mark>
-		- also called max heap
+		- also called max heap/min heap
-			- like a heap(FIFO) that stores the largest element on the top
+			- like a heap(FIFO) that stores the largest/smallest element on the top
 		- pop deletes the largest element
 		```cpp
 		#include <bits/stdc++.h>